-This reader/writer can only process a single file type per reader or writer.
+This reader/writer can only process a one Excel file type per reader or writer.

 Differences Between XLS and XLSX

-Starting in Office 2007, Microsoft changed the default Excel file format from .xls to .xlsx.
+Starting with Office 2007, Microsoft changed the default Excel file format from .xls to .xlsx.

 While .xls is a proprietary binary format, the newer .xlsx version is an XML-based spreadsheet, defined in the Office Open XML (OOXML) specification.

 To get the most value from an Excel spreadsheet, you also have to organize, analyze, and filter its data.
 Large datasets can easily exceed the limits of the Excel format: FME can read and analyze large amounts of data, filter it, organize it into worksheets, and then output the results into a manageable spreadsheet.
 FME can also integrate spreadsheets with data from other formats (for example, demographic databases, GIS, CAD drawings, web services, and orthophotos).